|Post:||Professor of Animal Behaviour and Cognition (Psychology)|

 BSc (1st Class Hons), Edinburgh 1984; PhD, Cambridge 1988.

-Appointed lecturer in 1993, promoted to Senior Lecturer in 2001 & Reader in 2004.
+Appointed lecturer in 1993, promoted to Senior Lecturer in 2001, Reader in 2004 and Professor in 2013.
 Academic Editor PLoS ONE and Bioacoustics; previous Consulting Editor for Animal Behaviour and Council Member for the Association for the Study of Animal Behaviour.

 Research Fellow, Newnham College Cambridge, 1990-1993.